Home

 2. vim-slime - a general purpose code runner with support for sending code to integrated nvim terminals, tmux panes, and many others.

-I recommend picking a code runner, setting it up based on its README, and then coming back to this point to learn how Quarto will augment that code runner.
+We recommend picking a code runner, setting it up based on its respective README and then coming back to this point to learn how Quarto will augment that code runner.

 This plugin enables easily sending code cells to your code runner.
 There are two different ways to do this: commands, covered below; and lua functions, covered right here.
 By default these functions will only run cells that are the same language as the current cell.